gofr-dev/gofr/examples/using-migrations/readme.md

 # Migrations Example

-This example in GoFr demonstrates the use of `migrations` through a simple http server using mysql and redis.
+This GoFr example demonstrates the use of `migrations` through a simple http server using mysql and redis.

 ### To run the example follow the below steps:
 - Run the docker image of mysql and redis